danvk/literate-ts/README.md

    ```

    Literate TS will convert your code sample to JavaScript, run it through Node and diff the output.
+   You can use this to create something like a unit test for your code samples.

 ## Why do this?